 Copyright © 2022 Gregory J. Guderian

 A thousand miles to the north, and more than four decades after the event, Whitehead incorporated details of this excavation “en passant” into the twelfth installment of his Reminiscences of Key West.
-Numbers 11 and 12 of the Reminiscences were entitled “Charlotte Harbor forty-seven years ago,” and were published in Key of the Gulf (Key West, Fla.) on 16 and 30 June 1877.
-The author was sent these printings, and preserved the columns in a copy of Walter C. Maloney’s A sketch of the history of Key West, Florida (Newark, N.J.
-1876; hereafter “Maloney, A sketch”) now held by the University of Miami.
-On these were based the edition by Thelma Peters, “William Adee Whitehead’s Reminiscences of Key West,” Tequesta: the journal of the Historical Association of Southern Florida 1:25 (1965) 3-42, where the narrative of the Charlotte Harbor visit and the excavation on Key West are found at 33-38.
-A letterbook copy in Whitehead’s hand is preserved at the New Jersey Historical Society, part of Manuscript Group 734, and supplies some variant readings.
+Numbers 11 and 12 of the Reminiscences were entitled “Charlotte Harbor forty-seven years ago,” and published in Key of the Gulf (Key West, Fla.) on 16 and 30 June 1877.
+The author received these columns, pasting them into a copy of Walter C. Maloney’s A sketch of the history of Key West, Florida (Newark, N.J.
+1876; hereafter “Maloney, A sketch”) now held by the University of Miami; they became the basis for the edition by Thelma Peters, “William Adee Whitehead’s Reminiscences of Key West,” Tequesta: the journal of the Historical Association of Southern Florida 1:25 (1965) 3-42, where the narrative of the Charlotte Harbor visit and the excavation on Key West are found at 33-38.
+A letterbook copy in Whitehead’s hand at the New Jersey Historical Society, part of Manuscript Group 734, supplies some variant readings.
 The journal from which Whitehead drew most of the content of Reminiscences 11 and 12 presumably antedates the ca. 1833 “dig” for it makes no mention of it, but it does contain references to earlier excavations.
 See note 4 below.

 W. A. W[hitehead], Memorandums of peregrinations by land & water recorded for my own amusement, vol. 2nd, Key West Art & Historical Society (hereafter Memorandums vol. 2nd), 97-99.
 Whitehead appears to have written “adapted” for “adopted.”
 He adopted and often expressed the belief that the English pronunciation of Cayo Hueso was responsible for the name Key West.
 For more about his 1831 visit to the Charlotte Harbor fisheries, see my earlier post Fishermen’s friend.